WasmEdge/docs/docs/c/hello_world.md

 ## Run in WasmEdge

-Run the compiled wasm with WasmEdge CLI and you will get the hello workd output.
+Run the compiled wasm with WasmEdge CLI and you will get the hello world output.

 ```